- 1 Top 7 Best Styluses Compared

 The LIBERRWAY stylus product is compatible with a range of phones, including all iPhones and Samsungs.
 It’s designed with a scratch-resistant rubber and an anti-stick screen tip to ensure it doesn’t damage your phone’s screen or impact responsiveness and usability.

 As this stylus doesn’t feature a fine tip – it measures 0.7 mm- it’s not aimed at those looking to write on a screen.
 Instead, its tip measures around the diameter of a fingertip so you can use the pen for navigating through your web browser, rather than continuously using your fingertip.
+Once you have your stylus sorted out, another handy accessory is the best tablet floor stand.

 #3 Active Stylus Digital Pen – Best for WritingWHY WE LIKE IT: This Active stylus digital pen offers two tips, with fabric and fiber materials.
 The 1.45mm fine tip is great for extreme accuracy, whereas the fabric tip provides quick use for covering a larger surface area, making it ideal for an employee in an office environment.